Tooth-Colored Fillings in Lacey, Tacoma, and Tumwater

 The rate of cavities has significantly decreased over time, particularly in areas where tap water is fluoridated.
 You can also reduce your risk of cavities with excellent home hygiene, regular visits to our office, and preventive treatments like fluoride varnish or dental sealants.

-What Is a Cavity?
+What is a cavity?

 You normally have millions of bacteria in your mouth.
-Some are helpful and some aren’t.
+Some are helpful, and some aren’t.
 Bacteria eat sugar molecules and then excrete acid.
 It’s these acids that are actually responsible for breaking down your dental enamel and creating the holes and pits that we refer to as cavities.

 The decay-causing bacteria can actually be transmitted from person to person, which is why the CDC considers dental caries to be a disease (and a good reason to never share your toothbrush with anyone!).

 Brushing and flossing help prevent cavities by removing the sticky film called plaque from your teeth.
 Plaque is made up of saliva, food particles, and bacteria.
 When plaque is allowed to stick around, it keeps the bacteria in close contact with your enamel and eventually hardens into tartar (or calculus), which can only be removed with professional instruments.
 This is why dental cleanings are so crucial at our Lacey, Tumwater, and Tacoma dental offices.

 To treat a cavity, we have to remove the damaged portion of your tooth.
 We then restore the damaged portion of your tooth with a filling.